elninotech/uppload/CONTRIBUTING.md

 To edit a language translation, head to the file in the [`./src/i18n`](https://github.com/elninotech/uppload/tree/master/src/i18n) folder and click on the Edit (pencil) icon on the top-right of the GitHub file contents UI.
 This will create a fork of the project and you can make a pull request with the changes.
 Alternately, you can also edit it in your preferred code editor after forking the project.

-If you want to add a new language, create a new TypeScript file with the two-letter ISO 639-2 code in the [`./src/i18n`](https://github.com/elninotech/uppload/tree/master/src/i18n) folder that default exports an object containing the key-value pairs.
-For example, if you're adding a Dutch translation, create an `nl.ts` file.
+If you want to add a new language, create a new TypeScript file with the two-letter ISO 639-2 code in the [`./src/i18n`](https://github.com/elninotech/uppload/tree/master/src/i18n) folder that exports an object containing the key-value pairs, named the language code.
+For example, if you're adding a Dutch translation, create an `nl.ts` file that starts with: `export const nl = {};`.
 You can use the [`en.ts`](https://github.com/elninotech/uppload/blob/master/src/i18n/en.ts) as a template.

 In both cases, since we use Gitmoji, your commit message should be "\:globe_with_meridians: \[Update or Add] translation for \[Language name]".